marcelotduarte/cx_Freeze/doc/src/faq.rst

 Single-file executables
 -----------------------

-**cx_Freeze** does not support building a single file exe, where all of the libraries for your application are embedded in one executable file.
+Recently, the :ref:`cx_freeze_bdist_appimage` command was introduced for Linux, which supports the construction of a single exe file, where all your application's libraries are incorporated into an executable file.

+On other systems, this is not supported by **cx_Freeze**, however, for distribution, on Windows, you can use :ref:`cx_freeze_bdist_msi` and on macOS, you can use :ref:`cx_freeze_bdist_dmg`.

-You can use other tools to compress the build directory from **cx_Freeze** into a self-extracting archive:
+Also, you can use other tools to compress the build directory from **cx_Freeze** into a self-extracting archive:

 * `IExpress <https://en.wikipedia.org/wiki/IExpress>`_